dslab-epfl/lfi/README.md

 If you're wondering why the fault occurs on the 2nd call, it's because psql makes one call to <tt>recv()</tt> during startup; if you add that in, you will see that it is the 3rd time we use <tt>recv()</tt> that the fault is observed.

-For further details about LFI, the available triggers and how to write your own, see the [documentation](https://github.com/dslab-epfl/lfi/wiki).
+For further information about LFI, the available triggers and how to write your own, see the [documentation](https://github.com/dslab-epfl/lfi/wiki/User-Manual).
+Also see the [executive summary and publication list](https://github.com/dslab-epfl/lfi/wiki).